edmundseric13/react-portfolio/README.md

   3. To create a production build, run: npm run build.

+    Or, you can use this live link: https://main--monumental-shortbread-b43cd9.netlify.app/

   ## License

   This project is licensed under the None license.